prashantofficial05/British-Airways-Data-Science-Internship-Project/README.md

 - **Machine Learning (Classification Models)**
 - **Data Visualization**
 - **PowerPoint for Presentation**

+---
+## Learning Outcome

+- How Data Scientists at British Airways apply analytical skills to make a tangible impact by providing recommendations, tools, and models that drive key business decisions
+- How using data and predictive models helps British Airways acquire customers before they embark on their holidays

  *This project showcases data science techniques applied to real-world airline data, demonstrating both data extraction and predictive modeling skills.*